gigasquid/gigasquid.github.io/source/_posts/2019-08-16-simple-autoencoder.markdown

 * Do the backward computation
 * Update the model according to the optimizer and the forward/backward computation.

-Let's train it for 3 epoch.
+Let's train it for 3 epochs.

 ```
 starting epoch  0